Illinois vs. Mississippi State Predictions & Picks - Women's NCAA Tournament First Four

 Illinois Performance Insights

-- The Fighting Illini have a +337 scoring differential, topping opponents by 10.8 points per game.
-They're putting up 75.9 points per game to rank 28th in college basketball and are allowing 65.1 per outing to rank 200th in college basketball.
+- The Fighting Illini average 75.9 points per game (28th in college basketball) while giving up 65.1 per outing (200th in college basketball).
+They have a +337 scoring differential overall and outscore opponents by 10.8 points per game.

-- Offensively, Illinois is putting up 72.7 points per game this season in conference contests.
-As a comparison, its season average (75.9 points per game) is 3.2 PPG higher.
+- Offensively, Illinois is posting 72.7 points per game this year in conference contests.
+To compare, its overall average (75.9 points per game) is 3.2 PPG higher.

-- The Fighting Illini put up 79.9 points per game in home games, compared to 72.2 points per game on the road, a difference of 7.7 points per contest.
+- Offensively, the Fighting Illini have fared better at home this season, posting 79.9 points per game, compared to 72.2 per game on the road.

-- The Fighting Illini's offense has been less effective over their last 10 games, racking up 71.1 points a contest compared to the 75.9 they've averaged this season.
+- The Fighting Illini's offense has been worse over their last 10 games, scoring 71.1 points a contest compared to the 75.9 they've averaged this season.

 Mississippi State Performance Insights

-- The Bulldogs are outscoring opponents by 12.4 points per game, with a +373 scoring differential overall.
-They put up 71.5 points per game (63rd in college basketball) and give up 59.1 per contest (55th in college basketball).
+- The Bulldogs have a +373 scoring differential, topping opponents by 12.4 points per game.
+They're putting up 71.5 points per game, 63rd in college basketball, and are allowing 59.1 per contest to rank 55th in college basketball.

-- While the Bulldogs are posting 71.5 points per game in 2022-23, they have fallen short of that in their past 10 games, amassing 67.1 points per contest.
+- While the Bulldogs are averaging 71.5 points per game in 2022-23, they have fallen short of that in their past 10 games, producing 67.1 points per contest.

 © 2023 Data Skrive.
 All rights reserved.